nytseng/dmcontrol/README.md

 python3 -m pip install gym==0.19.0
 ```
 ## CHTC usage:
+Cannot package conda env w/ editable packages (dmc2gym), so will need to package it w/o

 ## Datasets
 Part of this repository relies on external datasets.
 SODA uses the [Places](http://places2.csail.mit.edu/download.html) dataset for data augmentation, which can be downloaded by running